Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Efficiency Optimization

 In {\textit{case I}}, we shift the location of the temperature boundary away from the potential minima.
 The potential $U(x)$ is the same as in our original model but the temperature profile $T(x)$ is modified and is now given by:

 where, $T_{1}>T_{2}$ and the parameter $\delta$ specifies the location of the temperature boundary.

 At $\delta/L=0$, the cell boundary coincides with the potential maxima/minima and we go back to our previous model studied in section~\ref{sect:basic_model}.
-At $\delta/L=-1/2$ and $1/2$, the temperature becomes uniform since the width of the cold (${\delta}/L=-1/2$)/hot (${\delta}/L=1/2$) cell goes to zero and the system ceases to work as a motor.
-The motor can deliver work for $\delta/L$ in the range $-1/2<{\delta}/L<1/2$.
-In Fig.~\ref{fig:motor_caseI}, we plot the work output, heat flow and efficiency as a function of the parameter $\delta/L$.
-Figure~\ref{fig:motor_caseI} clearly shows that as the cell boundary moves away from the potential minima, in either direction, the irreversible heat transfer via kinetic energy is reduced.
+At $\delta/L=-1/2$ and $1/2$, the temperature becomes uniform since the width of the cold (${\delta}/L=-1/2$)/hot (${\delta}/L=1/2$) cell goes to zero and the system ceases to work as a heat engine.
+The heat engine can deliver power for $\delta/L$ in the range $-1/2<{\delta}/L<1/2$.
+In Fig.~\ref{fig:motor_caseI}, we plot the power output, heat flow and entropy production and efficiency as a function of the parameter $\delta/L$.
+Figure~\ref{fig:motor_caseI} clearly shows that as the cell boundary moves away from the potential minima, in either direction, the irreversible heat transfer via kinetic energy and the entropy production decrease.

 When $\delta/L>0$, the presence of the cold region reduces the likelihood of the Brownian particle jumping over the barrier in the positive direction, especially if $(2U_{0}/L)\delta\gg T_{2}$, thus diminishing the current and the power $-\dot{W}$, and consequently the efficiency.
 On the other hand if $\delta/L$ is close to the potential minima, the kinetic energy contribution becomes large, again reducing the efficiency.
-At an optimum $\delta/L>0$, the efficiency is maximized as shown in Fig.~\ref{fig:motor_caseI}.
+At an optimum $\delta/L>0$, the efficiency is slightly maximized as shown in Fig.~\ref{fig:motor_caseI}.

 When $\delta/L<0$, the hot region extends to the left of the potential minima at $x=0$.
 This enhances the probability of the Brownian particle reaching the higher-potential-energy region and crossing the barrier in the negative direction.
 As a result, the net particle current in the positive direction and the power delivered by the Brownian particle diminish, thus reducing the efficiency.
 On the other hand, if $\delta/L$ is close to $x=0$, the large heat transfer via kinetic energy reduces the efficiency.
 Figure~\ref{fig:motor_caseI} shows that there is an optimum $\delta/L<0$, at which the efficiency is maximized.
 However, the maximum efficiency is far below the Carnot limit.